canonical/operator/docs/index.rst

 Writing unit tests for a charm, then, means verifying that:

+- the output state (as compared with the input state) is as expected
 - the charm does not raise uncaught exceptions while handling the event
-- the output state (as compared with the input state) is as expected.

 A test consists of three broad steps: